chromeos/chromeos.dev/site/en/posts/join-us-in-the-chromeos-developer-community-on-discord.md

 ## Join our community of ChromeOS devs today

 We hope that our newly-launched Discord channels will help foster communication and creativity throughout the ChromeOS developer community.
-Join the conversation at [`#everything-chromeos`](https://discord.com/channels/1009525727504384150/1065730991026602056) today!
+Join the conversation at [`#everything-chromeos`](https://discord.com/channels/1009525727504384150/1065730991026602056) today.